 For persons who wish to learn more about Mississippi Boating Basics and the legal and safe practices for boat operators, a six hour instructor taught course is available for groups.
-The Mississippi Boating Basics home-study course or internet course (see box below) is available for persons who are unable to attend an instructor taught course.
+The Mississippi Boating Basics home-study course or internet course (see list below) is available for persons who are unable to attend an instructor taught course.
 Most insurance companies honor these courses by offering reductions in insurance premiums on completion.

 Only the following internet boating courses are approved and accepted by The Mississippi Department of Wildlife, Fisheries, & Parks.
 The operator of a boat or PWC who chooses to take an internet course must have, in their possession, proof of successful completion of one of these courses to operate a boat or PWC in the public waters of Mississippi.
 Other states may not accept these courses.

 These courses are provided by independent vendors and problems/questions from these courses need to be directed to those vendors and not the MDWFP.

 The state course taught by MDWFP officers and volunteers (6 hours of in class study) is accepted nationwide.

 Effective July l, l998, Mississippi will offer the option for titling boats and motors.
 This is not a mandatory requirement; however, a more complete record will be obtained for boat owners.
 A ten dollar fee will be charged for original applications, duplicates, or transfers.

 For more information related to Boating and Boating Safety Classes, call 1-800-354-5033